JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 ‘Build to rent’ PRS is free-market housing, which policy allows the developer to build in generous proportions and with ample profit.
 As free-market housing it should be subject to affordable housing requirements just as other private housing developments.

+Effectively, what the Mayor has just done is to have offered Delancey a welcome escape from Southwark's 35% affordable housing policy.
+Under current policy Delancey would have had to provide 35% affordable housing in its mammoth redevelopment of the E&C shopping centre and LCC campus.
+Now the Mayor's SPG has effectively exempted Delancey from this requirement and removed the chance of any new homes affordable to local people at the Elephant.
+No wonder then that Delancey has delayed submitted its planning application..

 ## Affordable housing in perpetuity
 As we have shown in our recent [report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) and Ombudsman investigation, Southwark has had no procedures for monitoring whether developments are providing the level of affordable housing required by planning consents.